What to Expect

 Kids (ages 0-12)

-After a time of singing, there is a separate teaching time available for the children down in our Sunday School area while the adults listen to the message in the sanctuary.
-We strive to teach the kids from the Bible with relevant and applicable teaching.
+Ordinarily there would be a separate teaching time available for the children down in our Sunday School area while the adults listen to the message in the sanctuary.
+However, current public health requirements mean that everyone gets to stay together in family groups in the sanctuary.

 Our goal is that our Sunday messages be based on Biblical truth, while being relevant, clear and understandable whether you have church experience or not.
 Our speakers are generally not professionally trained and may include a mix of people from our church or guest speakers from other areas of the country or the world.